RitikaVerma7/Chatbot-RAG_with_Evaluation/README.md

 1. **Increasing Faithfulness and Answer Correctness**: Develop methods to enhance the factual consistency and correctness of the generated answers.
 2. **Enhancing Dataset Diversity**: Integrate additional datasets and continue refining the dataset to cover more diverse and challenging scenarios.
-3. **Refining Query Generation**: Improve query generation techniques, by incorporating user feedback.
+3. **Refining Query Generation**: Improve query generation techniques by incorporating user feedback.
 4. **Expanding Evaluation Metrics**: Implement more comprehensive evaluation metrics to capture a wider range of performance aspects and further fine-tune the chatbot's capabilities.